AntonSatt/final-project-python-doe25/devlog/README.md

 - Är nästan tillbaka där jag var förut, men nu känns det bättre.
 - Jag tog också bort threading då jag inte riktigt förstår det ännu och så behövdes det inte i koden.
 - Ska försöka göra klart upp till VG imorgon.
 Sedan efter det är det bara presentationen och en rapport kvar.

+### 12th of October 2025
+- Did a rework of the whole program, mostly because I wanted to get print() and logging functions out of the classes.
+Because I didn't know that was bad practice.

+- Also removed threading.

+- As I rebuild the program, I reworked quite a lot of stuff that just is better design I feel.
+Like using a dictionary instead of lists for the alarms.
+Also removed the alarm class as I didn't feel like I needed it.